 My driver that day was driving a 5-series BMW… and believe me it was a seriously nice car!!!

-In one of my books, The Art of Rideshare Driving, I integrate stories like the ones found in this blog post always taking care to use the stories to make what I believe are important points for rideshare drivers.
+In one of my books, I integrate stories like the ones found in this blog post always taking care to use the stories to make what I believe are important points for rideshare drivers.

-In my other book, The Science of Rideshare Driving, I walk potential rideshare drivers and established rideshare drivers through all the math they need to calculate their actual “Take Home Pay” and I explain why it does not make sense to try to “game the system” and it’s not necessary.
+In my other book, I walk potential rideshare drivers and established rideshare drivers through all the math they need to calculate their actual “Take Home Pay” and I explain why it does not make sense to try to “game the system” and it’s not necessary.

 It bothers me a little when I see advertisement to sign up to be a rideshare driver using clever marketing slogans like: “The ultimate side hustle.”